isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-brushes-for-walls/index.md

 ### [1.
 Purdy-144400340 Swan Paint Brush-XL Series, 4 inch](https://www.amazon.com/dp/B00002N6IR/?tag=p-policy-20)
 Purdy-144400340 is yet another great product from Purdy Brush Company from the USA.
 The brush blends polyester and nylon bristles to give a stiff and absorbent paintbrush.

-This brush is the most suitable for oil-based paints, primers, stains, and latex paints for outdoor and indoor painting jobs.�The brush is designed with a flagging and tipping mechanism to give excellent and smooth paint coverage.
+This brush is the most suitable for oil-based paints, primers, stains, and latex paints for outdoor and indoor painting jobs.The brush is designed with a flagging and tipping mechanism to give excellent and smooth paint coverage.
 The copper ferrule firmly holds the bristles together while still avoiding the handle from cracking after numerous paint jobs.
 It is also designed with a square-edged shape to give the natural wood to handle a fine finish - thanks to the great [paintbrushes](https://pestpolicy.com/best-paint-brushes-for-edging/)